-The JDC is responsible for reviewing all aspects of the Plan that relate directly to the DC arrangements, including investments, risk monitoring, education and operations.
+The JDC is responsible for reviewing all aspects of the Plan that relate directly to the DC arrangements (in which members DB AVCs are invested), including investments, risk monitoring, education and operations.
 Following such review, the JDC may take action for the efficient and effective operation of the DC arrangements, although ultimately it has no power, except where this has been delegated by the Trustee from time to time.

-The DC Section's investment objectives are implemented using a range of investment options including equity, diversified growth, bond and cash funds.
+The investment objectives for the DB AVCs are implemented using a range of investment options including equity, diversified growth, bond and cash funds.
 Both active and passive management options are offered to members, depending on asset class.

-The current default lifecycle strategy, the GSK Lifecycle Drawdown Option, targets income drawdown and automatically switches members' funds from growth assets, such as global equity and diversified growth assets into assets with a lower risk and return, designed to reduce volatility whilst retaining exposure to growth assets.
-This lifecycle is the default investment arrangement offered to new members of the Plan.
+The current main lifecycle strategy, the GSK Lifecycle Drawdown Option, targets income drawdown and automatically switches members' funds from growth assets, such as global equity and diversified growth assets into assets with a lower risk and return, designed to reduce volatility whilst retaining exposure to growth assets.
+This lifecycle is the main investment arrangement offered to members of the Plan.